Lies My Teacher Told Me

-Lies My Teacher Told Me: Everything Your American History Textbook Got Wrong was written by James W. Loewen in 1995 and critically examines twelve popular American high school history textbooks.
+Lies My Teacher Told Me: Everything Your American History Textbook Got Wrong is a 1995 book by James W. Loewen that critically examines twelve popular American high school history textbooks.
 In the book, Loewen concludes that the textbook authors propagate false, Eurocentric, and mythologized views of American history.
 In addition to his critique of the dominant historical themes presented in high school textbooks, Loewen presents themes from history that he believes should be presented in high school textbooks.

 Themes

 In Lies My Teacher Told Me, Loewen criticizes modern American high school history textbooks for containing incorrect information about people and events such as Christopher Columbus, the lies and inaccuracies in the history books regarding the dealings between the Europeans and the Native Americans, and their often deceptive and inaccurate teachings told about America's commerce in slavery.
-He further criticizes the texts for a tendency to avoid controversy and for their "bland" and simplistic style.
+He further criticizes the texts for a tendency to avoid controversy and for their bland and simplistic style.
 He proposes that when American history textbooks elevate American historical figures to the status of heroes, they unintentionally give students the impression that these figures are super-humans who live in the irretrievable past.
-Rather than highlighting both the positives and negatives of historical figures, Loewen claims textbooks cause students to perceive these figures through a single lens.
+Rather than highlighting both the positives and negatives of historical figures, Loewen argues that textbooks cause students to perceive these figures through a single lens.
 Loewen asserts that the muting of past clashes and tragedies makes history boring to students, especially groups excluded from the positive histories.